 4. Change Passwords Frequently

-Since data breaches have become the norm and it’s always possible that someone observed you enter a password or otherwise found a way to guess or crack a passcode, it’s best to create new passwords rather regularly.
+Make it difficult to track your password.
+As data breaches have become the norm and is something that’s always possible for someone to observe you entering your password or otherwise finding a way to guess or crack a passcode, it’s best to create new passwords regularly.
 Depending on how critical security is for your particular app, consider requiring password changes every 30, 60, or 90 days.
 No passwords should remain the same more than 6 months.

 5. Consider Using Pass Phrases to Add Complexity and Randomness